stokito/fortress-lang/README.txt

 Setting up your environment
 ---------------------------
 We assume you are using an operating system with a Unix-style shell (for example, Solaris, Linux, Mac OS X, or Cygwin on Windows).
+You will also need to have access to a Bash interpreter, Java 5, and Ant 1.6.5 or greater.

-In your shell startup script, define environment variable FORTRESS_HOME to point to the Fortress subdirectory you just checked out.
-It is very important to set this  environment variable; it is used by several scripts and build files.
+In your shell startup script, define environment variable FORTRESS_HOME to point to the PFC directory you checked out.
+It is very important to set this environment variable correctly; it is used by several scripts and build files.

 In your shell startup script, add $FORTRESS_HOME/bin to your path.
-The shell scripts in this directory are bash scripts.
+The shell scripts in this directory are Bash scripts.
 To run them, you must have bash accessible in /bin/bash.

-If you have Java 5 and Ant 1.6.5 or greater, make sure the following environment variables are set in your startup script:
+Make sure the following environment variables are set in your startup
+script:

 JAVA_HOME
 ANT_HOME